wenjian80/soak8_lab/README.md

 ### Replace the settings with your environment

 Open up your labinfo.txt and get the information on hand.
-Login to master node and change the below
+Login to both master and worker node and change the below.

 ```
 #Steps to follow